Sunday Ball

-Campo de Jogo, English title Sunday Ball, is a 2015 Brazilian documentary film directed by Eryk Rocha.
+Sunday Ball (Portuguese: Campo de Jogo) is a 2015 Brazilian documentary film co-written, produced and directed by Eryk Rocha.

 Synopsis

-In the shadow of Maracana Stadium in Rio de Janeiro, 14 soccer teams from the favelas compete in soccer matches.
+In the shadow of Maracanã Stadium in Rio de Janeiro, 14 soccer teams from the favelas compete in soccer matches.

 Release

 The film received its North American premiere on 20 February 2015 at the Museum of Modern Art.
 On 3 May 2015, the film will be featured at the San Francisco International Film Festival.